jrswab/jrswab/README.md

 -->
 # Hello, I'm Jaron 👋

 I'm a full-time software engineer who's passionate about building command-line tools that enhance productivity and respect privacy.

-Currently, I'm working on [LSQ](https://github.com/jrswab/lsq) - a blazing-fast CLI that brings terminal efficiency to Logseq.
+Currently, I'm working on:
+- [lsq](https://github.com/jrswab/lsq) - A blazing-fast CLI for Logseq to quickly create and edit journal entries and pages.
+- [go-htmx-forge](https://github.com/jrswab/go-htmx-forge) - A template for building hypermedia-driven web apps with maximum efficiency.

 ## About Me